ashleyhayden/ashleyhayden/README.md

-- 👋 Hi, I’m @ashleyhayden
+- Hi, I’m @ashleyhayden
-- 👀 I’m interested in psychology and neuroscience
+- I’m interested in psychology and neuroscience
-- 🌱 I’m currently learning about neiroimaging.
+- I’m currently learning about neiroimaging.
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on ...
-- 📫 How to reach me: ahayden2021@gmail.com
+- Reach me at ahayden2021@gmail.com

 <!---
 ashleyhayden/ashleyhayden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.